thousandbrainsproject/tbp.floppy/docs/user_guide/index.md

 1. NumPy's low-level operations are implemented through the ufunc system, which we can intercept using TrackedArray's `__array_ufunc__` interface
 2. Higher-level functions like `np.matmul` or `np.linalg.norm` don't use ufuncs, so we need explicit function wrapping to count their FLOPs
-3. Complex operations from SciPy and scikit-learn (like KD-tree queries) are implemented by overriding methods in Monty directly, because these are harder to intercept.
+3. Complex operations from SciPy and scikit-learn (like KD-tree queries) are implemented by overriding methods in Monty directly, as these operations are more challenging to intercept and their FLOP counts are inherently dependent on their internal implementations.

 ## Core Components